 Thanks to our generous donors, Groton Hill is able to provide students with need-based scholarships to help make a quality regional ensemble experience more accessible.

-We know how busy you are, and that seasonal marching band or athletics might affect your ability to participate in one of our ensembles.
-Don’t hesitate to reach out to our Ensemble Manager to learn more about our programs and accommodations.
+We know how busy you are, and that marching band or athletics might affect your ability to join one of our ensembles starting in September.
+Don’t hesitate to reach out to our Ensemble Manager to learn more about how to join later in the school year.

 Youth Orchestra Ensembles: